thomasareed/pict/VERSHIST.md

 # PICT - Post-Infection Collection Toolkit
 ## Version history

+### June 27, 2019

+* Added support for log collection
+	* Collects system logs, ASL logs, and unified logs.
+See comments in the logs.py module for details.

 ### June 26, 2019

 * Improved processing of the hosts file